 2. Permits & Approvals

 The next step is to consider what permits and approvals you’ll need before you can begin construction.
-This can be a difficult step, so this is the perfect time to involve your building contractor—if not before.
-Depending upon your situation, you could have several different layers of approvals needed to allow construction, which can be daunting.
-Local zoning codes, protective covenants, storm water management, site plan approval, state plan approval, and local permitting are common on most projects.
+This can be a difficult and daunting step, so this is the perfect time to involve your building contractor—if not before.
+Depending upon your situation, you could have several different layers of approvals needed to allow construction.
+Local zoning codes, protective covenants, stormwater management, site plan approval, state plan approval, and local permitting are common on most projects.
 If you don't understand the process, this can take a serious amount of time.

 3. Financing, Grants, Loans & TIF